Diamante Fondo Patti

+The Diamante Fondo Patti is Palermo, Italy's main baseball stadium.
+Inaugurated in 1997, it has degraded since due to lack of care, even though the city had announced works to restore it in 2014.

 History

-The Diamante Fondo Patti is Palermo's main baseball stadium, inaugurated in 1997 for the 1997 Summer Universiade held in Sicily.
+The stadium was inaugurated in 1997 for the 1997 Summer Universiade held in Sicily.
 It was also one of the venues of the Baseball World Cup held in Italy in 1998.

 The stadium is located in the northern Palermitan suburb Partanna-Mondello, adjacent to Palermo's main indoor arena, the Palasport Fondo Patti.

 Current situation

 Years of non-caring have led to the slow decay of the venue.
 In April 2014 the City of Palermo, owner of the stadium, announced works to restore both the baseball stadium and the nearby indoor arena.

 Due to the city of Palermo's bleak financial situation, non-caring, and vandalism, the Diamante Fondo Patti is currently in a desolate state, as are many of Palermo's sports venues, such as the Velodromo Paolo Borsellino and the Palasport Fondo Patti.